 Web development comes with a huge set of rules and techniques every website developer should know about.
 If you want a website to look and function as you wish them to, you need to get familiar with web technologies that will help you achieve your goal.

-We present you with an introduction to web technology and the latest software technologies list hoping it will make things at least a bit easier for you.
+We present you with an introduction to web technologies and the latest web technologies list hoping it will make things at least a bit easier for you.
 Let’s take a look.

 You have probably heard the term “web development technologies” before, but did you ever think about what it actually means?

 Since the computers can’t communicate with each other the way people do, they require codes instead.
 Web technologies are the markup languages such as HTML, XML, and XHTML and multimedia packages computers use to communicate.

 Browsers request information and then they show us in the way we can understand.
 Think of them as the interpreters of the web.
 Here are the most popular ones:

 Google Chrome – Currently, the most popular browser brought to you by Google

 Safari – Apple’s web browser

 Firefox – Open-source browser supported by the Mozilla Foundation